Authentication

 - Check that the token hasn't expired

-- Verify that OIDC_ISSUER_URL is correct
+- Verify that AUTH_OIDC_ISSUER is correct

 - Ensure the client secret is valid